NoorA-1/facul-link/README.md

   <li>Nodemon</li>
 </ol>

-The emailConfig.js file is excluded from the repository as I do not want my credentials to be shared.
+The emailConfig.js file in "server\utils" is excluded from the repository as I do not want my credentials to be shared.
 It contains the code:

 ```
 const config = {